travisbmiller/formValidation/README.md

 ````

 ### Passwords
+Create a directive that checks if passwords match in two input fields.

 ## Signup User

 If you've made it this far, that's very impressive.
-Just for fun, go ahead and implement the...
+Just for fun, go ahead and complete the signup form by submitting the new user information to the server.
+The server.js file will expect to receive an object, and then push it to the existing users array.